What does an Integration Architect do? Michal will tell you

 What skills are important for your job?

-“You definitely need a broader technological outlook, very good analytical thinking in problem solving, communicative skills in a team, as well as the ability to work in a stressful situation.
-It is already good to be familiar with JAVA, Bean or Spring.
-What do the terms SOAP and REST mean, not to mention XML, Maven, Jenkins, Docker.
-My knowledge of the insurance industry from previous jobs has also helped me a lot.”
+A broad technological outlook, very good analytical problem-solving thinking, team communication skills as well as the ability to work in a stressful situation are definitely required.
+It is good to know how to navigate in Java, Bean or Spring.
+Also what the terms SOAP and REST mean, not to mention XML, Maven, Jenkins, Docker.
+My knowledge of the insurance industry from previous jobs has also helped me a lot.

 What do you like most about your job?

-“Definitely the fact that the work is not monotonous, also the fact that these are such large-scale projects that I still have a lot to learn even after half a year.
-I also like the collective, whether at Life or Nexinsure.”
+Certainly the fact that the work is not monotonous, and the fact that these are such large-scale projects that I still have a lot to learn, even after six months.
+I also like the team, both at Life and Nexinsure.

 A pleasant team at work is important